Ethylene Glycol Toxicity

 Clinical Context: Antidote with better safety profile than ethanol.
 Easier to dose and administer.
 In contrast to ethanol, fomepizole levels do not need to be monitored during therapy.
 The biggest drawback is the cost of the antidote; however, compare the additional expenses of fomepizole with the high degree of required vigilance, need for intensive care unit monitoring, occasional treatment failure, and complications seen with ethanol.

-Begin fomepizole treatment immediately upon suspicion of ethylene glycol ingestion based on patient history or anion gap metabolic acidosis, increased osmolar gap, oxalate crystals in urine, or documented serum methanol level.
+Begin fomepizole treatment immediately upon suspicion of ethylene glycol ingestion based on patient history or anion gap metabolic acidosis, increased osmolar gap, oxalate crystals in urine, or documented ethylene glycol or serum methanol level.

 Ethanol